JotForm vs Typeform vs FormStack vs Budibase

 Budibase takes a different approach.
 Our platform is the ideal way to build advanced forms on top of any data source.
 Unlike other form builders, our internal database offers formula variables, relationships between tables, and schema editing independent of UIs.

 Where Budibase really stands apart though is external database support.
 We offer dedicated connectors for SQL Server, MySQL, Postgres, Oracle Airtable, Mongo, Couch, Arango, S3, REST APIs, Google Sheets, and more.
-Build forms from scratch or automatically generate UIs based on the schema of supported data sources.
+Build forms from scratch or automatically generate UIs based on the schema of supported data sources, including custom views.

 JotForm